up-in-the-clouds/telar-khipu/README.md

 3. **Generate IIIF**: `python3 scripts/generate_iiif.py --source-dir components/images/objects --base-url http://localhost:4000`
 4. **OR use external IIIF**: Specify `iiif_manifest` URL in objects.csv

+### Finding Coordinates for Stories

+Each object detail page includes a built-in **coordinate identification tool** that helps you find precise x, y, zoom values for story steps:

+1. **Navigate to object page**: Visit `/objects/{object_id}` while running Jekyll locally
+2. **Click "Identify coordinates"**: Button appears below the IIIF viewer
+3. **Pan and zoom**: Click and drag the image, scroll to zoom
+4. **Watch coordinates update**: X, Y, and Zoom values update in real-time
+5. **Copy values**: Use copy buttons to grab coordinates or entire CSV row

+**Coordinate system:**
+- `x, y`: Normalized 0-1 coordinates where (0,0) is top-left corner
+- `zoom`: Relative zoom where 1 = full image, >1 zooms in

+**Workflow tip:** Keep the object page open in one browser tab while editing your story CSV in another.
+As you identify important details in the image, copy the coordinates directly into your story steps.

 ### Adding Glossary Terms

 1. **Create markdown file** in `components/texts/glossary/` (e.g., `encomienda.md`)